-Children in a prekindergarten setting should be age-appropriately immunized.
-The number of doses depends on the schedule recommended by the Advisory Committee on Immunization Practices (ACIP), Intervals between doses of vaccine should be in accordance with the ACIP-recommended immunization schedule for persons 0 through 18 years of age.
+All children must be age-appropriately immunized to attend school in NYS.
+The number of doses depends on the schedule recommended by the Advisory Committee on Immunization Practices (ACIP).
+Intervals between doses of vaccine must be in accordance with the "ACIP-Recommended Child and Adolescent Immunization Schedule."
 Doses received before the minimum age or intervals are not valid and do not count toward the number of doses listed below.
 See footnotes for specific information for each vaccine.
-Children who are enrolling in grade-less classes should meet the immunization requirements of the grades for which they are age equivalent.
+Children who are enrolling in grade-less classes must meet the immunization requirements of the grades for which they are age equivalent.